jjloomis/wordpress-basics/creating-a-static-front-page.md

 # Creating a static front page

+1. If necessary, create a Page that will act as the front page of your site (Home, for example.)
 1. In the Dashboard, click Settings and choose Reading.
 2. In the Reading Settings area, find the Front page displays area near the top.
 3. Click the radio button next to A static page.